Lease Administration: A Guide For Commercial Property

 This lease requires the tenant to pay a portion (usually prorated based on a formula) of the operating expenses (CAM), property taxes, and property insurance spent on the property.

-Common lease clauses you need to know
+The most common lease clauses you need to know

 A lease is a legal document and it can be overwhelming to read through all of the legalese.
 But these terms and clauses are essential to both understand and properly interpret.
 Different leases will have different clauses but this is a selection of common ones to be aware of: